microsoft/verona/docs/motivation.md

 }

 // file 2
-// declaration that C implements Printable together with its default method class C : Printable
+// declaration that C implements ToString together with its default print method class C : ToString
 ```

 #### Self types
-In Verona we explicitly declare a Self type when the corresponding method should
-be dynamically dispatched.
-Specifically, in traits, if we declare the first argument to
-be of type Self, any time we call this method on a value with this trait type,
-it will lead to dynamic dispatch.

 In Verona, the Self type represents the concrete type of which the object is
 part.
 When defining class types, Self mereley acts as an alias for the
 instantiation of this class type itself: